jedp/node-memwatch-demo/README.md

 Tools for Finding Leaks
 -----------------------

-There is a number of tools for finding leaks in Node.JS applications.
+We need tools to help us find leaks.
+There is a growing collection of good collection of tools for finding leaks in Node.JS applications.

 For starters, since this is a memory problem, we can look at `top` or `htop` or some system utility to discover our memory footprint.